Keith-Cancel/colorkit/README.md

     *output = color.into_layout::<Planar<u8>>(Rounding::Nearest).into();
 }
 ```
-This image shows the starting color above and the result below:
+This image shows the starting color data above and the result below:

 ![The result the changes to the data.](./imgs/example_2.png)